Helping Our Communities' Most Vulnerable

 As a charitable, non-profit health system, WellSpan is committed to ensuring access to care for its vulnerable friends and neighbors.
 That’s why the health system operated the following services in and around York, where there is a significant need in the community:

-- WellSpan York Hospital's Department of Dentistry provided dental treatment during more than 21,715 patient visits.
+- WellSpan York Hospital's Department of Dentistry provided dental treatment to 15,784 patients during more than 22,438 visits.

-In addition, WellSpan funds and provides a primary care physician to service as medical director for the City of York Bureau of Health.
+In addition, WellSpan funds and provides a primary care physician to serve as medical director for the City of York Bureau of Health.

 Access to care can be limited by financial challenges, insufficient health insurance or other barriers.
 To address these issues, WellSpan supports the following community resources:

 - As the lead partner in Healthy Community Network, WellSpan helps to provide thousands of uninsured and underinsured community members with access to care.
-Over the past year, the network assisted 2,517 members in need of care across the region.
+Over the past year, the network assisted nearly 6,000 members in need of care across the region.

-- Family First Health Gettysburg Center, a federally qualified health center (FQHC) supported by WellSpan to provide services in Adams County, met patient care needs through 6,794 medical visits and 4,485 dental visits.
+- Family First Health Gettysburg Center, a federally qualified health center (FQHC) supported by WellSpan to provide services in Adams County, cares for about 3,700 patients annually.

-- Mission of Mercy operated a free mobile health and dental clinic for uninsured and underinsured residents of Adams County.
-Their Gettysburg clinic served 161 patients, dispensing more than 600 medications through 383 medical visits and 75 dental visits.
+- Mission of Mercy operates a free mobile health and dental clinic for uninsured and underinsured residents of Adams County.
+Their Gettysburg clinic serves about 200 patients each year.

-- Keystone Health, an FQHC serving the greater Franklin County region, met the needs of 58,003 patients – regardless of ability to pay – through 248,761 visits (222,702 in-person and 26,059 virtual) at four health centers in the Chambersburg area.
+- Keystone Health, an FQHC serving the greater Franklin County region, serves approximately 59,000 patients each year, regardless of ability to pay.

 Northern Lancaster & Lebanon Counties

-- Volunteers in Medicine, a medical clinic in Lebanon County, provided medical services, free medication and durable medical equipment without interruption during the last year, serving 2,326 uninsured community members through 3,518 patient visits.
+- Volunteers in Medicine, a medical clinic in Lebanon County, provides medical services, free medication, and durable medical equipment to more than 2,000 uninsured community members.

-- The Dixon Foundation Health Center, operated by Family First Health, in Lebanon provided 3,665 medical visits to county residents.
+- The Dixon Foundation Health Center, operated by Family First Health in Lebanon, serves about 1,200 patients annually.
 The center aims to improve access to primary care, behavioral health and other essential health services.

-- Family First Health conducted 33,000 medical and dental visits across their York sites.
-The Hannah Penn Health Center, a partnership of WellSpan York Hospital, Family First Health and the City of York School District, conducted 2,886 acute and preventive visits for underserved adults and children.
+- The Hannah Penn Health Center, a partnership of WellSpan York Hospital, Family First Health and the City of York School District, conducts over 2,800 acute and preventive visits annually for underserved adults and children.

-- Katallasso Family Health Center, a faith-based non-profit health clinic in the City of York, served the needs of underinsured patients across 1,941 visits.
+- Katallasso Family Health Center, a faith-based non-profit health clinic in the City of York, serves the needs of underinsured patients across 2,000 visits each year.